awsdocs/amazon-ecs-developer-guide/doc_source/delete_cluster.md

 If your cluster was created with the AWS Management Console then the AWS CloudFormation stack that was created for your cluster is also deleted when you delete your cluster\.
 If you have added or modified the underlying cluster resources you may receive an error when attempting to delete the cluster\.
 AWS CloudFormation refers to this as *stack drift*\.
 For more information on detecting drift on an existing AWS CloudFormation stack, see [Detect drift on an entire AWS CloudFormation stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/detect-drift-stack.html) in the *AWS CloudFormation User Guide*\.

+**Important**
+The delete cluster workflow is not supported yet in the new Amazon ECS console\.

 **To delete a cluster \(AWS Management Console\)**

 1. Open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.